Niko-ich/FEniCS-full-Stokes/readme.md

-readme for the full-Stokes model version 2.0.0
+readme for the FEniCS-full-Stokes version 1.1.0

 We describe the code in the readme file: